sbignall/uk-house-prices-excel/README.md

-## UK House Price Change over the period 1992-2022
+## Change in UK House Pricing Over the Period 1992-2022

 &nbsp;